Project Objectives

 A busy morning's litter picking

-The Bookhams Residents' Association already holds a monthly litter pick which helps clear plastic from our community - though this didn't count towards our events.
+The Bookhams Residents' Association already holds a monthly litter pick which helps clear plastic from our community - though this doesn't count towards our events.
 You can look after an individual road or area by becoming a Womble!

 We originally held our first event (online) in July 2020 by hosting a screening of The Story of Plastic documentary, followed by an online discussion about the issues raised.
 A October 2020 fund-raising event counted as our second.

-5. Form a Steering Group - Achieved for 2020 - 2023
+5. Form a Steering Group - Achieved for 2020 - 2024

 We are required to form a steering group for the project made up of local stakeholders, with the specific requirements that: